martinvahi/mmmv_devel_tools/src/bonnet/lib/kibuvits_ruby_library/README.md

 KRL versions are not guaranteed to be backwards compatible.
 KRL has not been designed to allow more than one version of it to be used in a single Ruby application.
-Every project that depends on the KRL must fork the KRL by including a copy of the KRL in its sources.
+Every project that depends on the KRL must include a copy of the KRL in its sources.

 For automatic version checks the KRL defines a Ruby constant named